triangledirt/books/RAPE!.md

 "So don't be fuckin' other niggas' bitches."

 "Whatever you have to do.
-It's not your fault that you were attacked---and I can offer you some student counselling opportunities for survivors of violent crimes---but if you can do anything to avoid head injuries in the future, that will be a good thing."
+It's not your fault that you were attacked—and I can offer you some student counselling opportunities for survivors of violent crimes—but if you can do anything to avoid head injuries in the future, that will be a good thing."

 "I's straight on that front.
 Me be avoidin' head injuries like the plague.
 Do you get a lot of bitches in here who be gettin' fucked in they pussies against they will?"

-"You mean women who have been---"
+"You mean women who have been—"

 "Like if four guys fucked they pussy when they wasn't expectin' and they got fucked up in the head about it, maybe 'cause they got cracked in the face by somebody's foot..you get a lot of bitches like that?"